pawamoy/dependenpy/README.md

 dependenpy
 =======

-This Python module can build two dimensions arrays (lists of lists or matrices) representing the dependencies between other Python modules.
+This Python module can build the dependency matrices of a project's packages, based on `import` and `from ... import ...` commands in their modules.
 For now, its purpose is purely informational.

 Usage